The correspondence between flatMap

 runs, it will try to change the current state of FSM

-, possibly retrying multiple times in case of conflict, but without running the inner IO[HttpStatus]
+possibly retrying multiple times in case of conflict, but without running the inner

 , which is merely returned at the end.